 Will this breed continue to lay in cold temperatures?
 Yes, this is a cold hardy breed and they prove to be reliable layers.
-You can expect Golden Laced Wyandotte eggs year-round.
+You can expect eggs year-round if they are provided with adequate shelter and access to artificial lighting (no more than 14-16 per day).

 Is this breed recognized by the APA?
-Yes, along with several other color varieties: golden, silver, white, black, and buff, among others.
-They are American Class.
+Yes, along with several other color varieties: Golden, Silver, White, Black, and Buff, among others.
+Wyandottes are American Class.

 What kind of comb do they have?
 This breed has a rose comb.
 A small percentage of Wyandotte chickens may have a single comb, although it is not the breed standard.
 The gene for the single comb is recessive.

 Which color variety of the Wyandottes came first?
-Silver laced was the first to be produced.
-They were standardized by the APA in the late 1800s.
+Silver Laced was the first to be developed.
+They were entered into the Standard of Perfection in 1883.

 Is this a suitable breed for beginners?
 Yes, they would do well as a beginner breed, and are even great for mixed flocks.

 Does this breed ever go broody?
 Occasionally they will go broody.
-They are typically good mothers, so if you'd like to add more Golden Laced Wyandotte chicks to your flock, you may be able to hatch them on your own.
+They are typically good mothers, so if you'd like to add more chicks to your flock, you may be able to hatch them on your own.

-What do Gold Laced Wyandotte chicks look like?
+What do Golden Laced Wyandotte chicks look like?
 They are primarily black with flecks of gold around the face and torso.
 They also have gray bellies.
-These birds will develop their signature lace pattern as they grow.
+They will develop their signature lace pattern as they grow.

-Are Golden Laced Wyandotte roosters friendly?
+Are roosters of this breed friendly?
 They can be, if raised and handled from a young age.
 Temperament varies from rooster to rooster, but this breed is typically a good choice if you want to add a docile male to your flock.

 Ask us a Question